 While you’re on vacation, the last thing you want to be doing is waiting in line.
-With so many attractions and limited time, it’s advisable to research prebooking your tickets online.
+With so many attractions and limited time, it’s advisable to research pre-booking your tickets online.
 Many places now offer passes to skip the lines, which in some cases can save you hours!
-Unless there’s something you’re dying to cross off your bucket-list, spend your time exploring other off the beaten track sights and attractions.
+Unless there’s something you’re dying to cross off your Paris bucket list, spend your time exploring other unusual sights and attractions.

 Assuming navigating the Metro will be easy

 If you think buying a Metro ticket will be your biggest challenge, think again.
 The Paris Metro consists of more than 300 stations in a relatively small 10 x 10 km zone.
 The stations are often overcrowded and difficult to navigate and with over 216km of track, it’s easy to misinterpret the map and get lost.

 While sightseeing in Paris you’ll be spending countless hours on your feet.
 Avoid wearing heels and stick to comfortable shoes such as sneakers or flats.
 For more information on what to pack, click here.

 Becoming the victim of a scam

 One of the surest ways to ruin your vacation is by becoming the victim of a common scam.
 Due to their perceived naivety, tourists are often targeted.
 Arming yourself with knowledge and not doing anything you wouldn’t do at home are the best ways to avoid scams in Paris.